ibm-cloud-docs/mas-ms/support.md

 * Technical justification of why the script's commands can not be done via Maximo front end using DB configuration)
 * Request to take full offline backup of target database prior to running script

+SQL scripts cannot be run in Non-Production environments.

 Backups will be done in offline mode which will require target site to be down / unavailable.
 Backups can take several hours based on database size.
 {: note}